mattnunes/iOSCodingChallenge/README.md

 3. If the request is correctly formatted, you'll get back a payload like this, describing a list of products (if it's not correctly formatted, you'll get an error response):
 {
   products: [
-   {name: 'Product A', image: 'https://photos.touchofmodern.com/blah/blah.png', price: 12.33}, {name: 'Product B', image: 'https://photos.touchofmodern.com/blah/blah.png', price: 66.33}, {name: 'Product C', image: 'https://photos.touchofmodern.com/blah/blah.png', price: 12.99}, {name: 'Product D', image: 'https://photos.touchofmodern.com/blah/blah.png', price: 14.33}
+   {name: 'Product A', image: 'https://photos.touchofmodern.com/blah/blah.png', price: 12.33, description: "blah blah"}, {name: 'Product B', image: 'https://photos.touchofmodern.com/blah/blah.png', price: 66.33, description: "blah blah"}, {name: 'Product C', image: 'https://photos.touchofmodern.com/blah/blah.png', price: 12.99, description: "blah blah"}, {name: 'Product D', image: 'https://photos.touchofmodern.com/blah/blah.png', price: 14.33, description: "blah blah"}
   ]
 }
-4. Display the products nicely in a scrollable list including their name, their image, and their price.
+4. Display the products nicely in a scrollable list including their name, their image, their description, and their price.
 Use our existing app for an idea of our asthetic.

 Please don't use any high-level libraries (pods) for this work.
 We're interested in your coding style, and not your ability to hammer together external libraries.